crossplane/crossplane/docs/guides/direct-managed.md

 Crossplane allows you to provision infrastructure anywhere using the Kubernetes API.
 While users are encouraged to make use of [composition] to expose infrastructure resources, you may opt to use managed resources directly.
 Once you have [installed a provider] and [configured your credentials], you can create any infrastructure currently supported by the provider.
 Let's start by provisioning a database on your provider of choice.

 Each provider below offers their own flavor of a managed database.
 When you install a provider it extends Crossplane by adding support for several "managed resources".
 A managed resource is a cluster-scoped Kubernetes custom resource that represents an infrastructure object, such as a database instance.
+Managed resources are cluster-scoped because they are only intended to be used directly when an infrastructure admin is creating a single resource that is intended to be shared across teams and namespaces.
+Infrastructure consumers, such as application teams, are expected to _always_ provision and interact with infrastructure via claims (XRCs).

 <ul class="nav nav-tabs">
 <li class="active"><a href="#aws-tab-1" data-toggle="tab">AWS</a></li>